 - Joint patrolling can be carried out.
-Patrol areas and days can be decided in coordination and should not duplicate. - Monitoring data, including satellite data should also be shared.
+Patrol areas and days can be decided in coordination and must not be duplicate. - Monitoring data, including satellite data should also be shared.

 4.0 Scope for developing a regional cooperative mechanism for reporting